BioComputingUP/CAFA-evaluator/README.md

 ## Usage

 The program can be executing the command line interface or as a library.
-Both the command line and the library accept the following arguments:
+Both the command line and the library accept the following positional arguments:

 * **Ontology file** in OBO format